Getting a New Build Buy-To-Let Mortgage

 Whether you’re ready to look for mortgages or you’re still deciding if a newly built property is the right investment for you, speaking to a specialist can help.
 An expert’s view is valuable at every step along the journey.

-We work with numerous buy-to-let specialists, many of whom have handled mortgages for new build properties in the past and can give you realistic and pragmatic insight.
-If you’d like to speak to one, give us a call on 0808 189 2301 or make an enquiry.
+We work with numerous buy-to-let specialists, many of whom have handled mortgages for new-build properties in the past and can give you realistic and pragmatic insight.
+If you’d like to speak to one, call 0330 818 7026 or make an enquiry.

 Ask us a question